The Orchestra That Thinks It Wrote the Symphony

 "If God wrote the music, I'm just a machine!
 I have no choice!"

 The music was written before them.
-Yet their performances are among the most achingly beautiful, genuinely human things you'll ever witness.
-Predetermination didn't kill the beauty.
-It made the beauty possible.
+And their performances are among the most achingly beautiful, genuinely human things you will ever witness.
+Predetermination did not kill the beauty.
+It is what made the beauty possible.

 Without the composer's score: just noise.
 Without structure: no art.
 Without form: no freedom to truly express yourself.